scala-phase/scalathon/videos.md

 [Vimeo Scalathon 2011 channel](http://vimeo.com/channels/scalathon2011) for
 a list of all Scalathon videos.

-Where the presenter has provided talk slides, we have included those here, as well.
+Where the presenter provided slides, we have included those here, as well.

 Check back frequently for updates.